-To further develop the objectives of Art IVC with the extension of an individual approach to: the principles of interior design OR the principles of design of boat building and canoe construction.
+To further develop the objectives of Art IVC with the extension of an individual approach to: the principles of interior design.

-A. Extension of drawing through the introduction of perspective and axonometric projection.
+Extension of drawing through the introduction of perspective and axonometric projection.
 Principles of interior design and their practical application to a specific situation.
 Practical experience - further development in furniture making.